Why I need a husband. Or a personal assistant. Or at least a dishwasher.

 If I was tall enough to reach my ceiling I would have changed that damned lightbulb myself.
 But I’m 5’5″ and my step ladder only has two steps, and the jump and twist and pray technique doesn’t seem so safe.
 So I called on a man who had the great skill of being taller than me.

 I like to think that I’m a strong independent women.
 But there are things that even the strongest most independent women shouldn’t attempt to do by themselves.
-Things like, install an air conditioner.
-Because, let’s face it, if I tried to install an air conditioner myself I would probably throw out my back, drop the thing out the window, and kill someone enjoying an al fresco meal at the restaurant downstairs.
+Things like, install a window air conditioner.
+Because, let’s face it, if I tried to install an air conditioner myself I would probably throw out my back, drop the thing out the window, and kill someone enjoying an al fresco meal at the Indian restaurant downstairs.

 I can’t install an air conditioner myself.